JorgeSTJordao/portfolio/README.md

-# Meu Portfólio
+# My Portfolio

-Este é meu portfólio pessoal, desenvolvido para apresentar minha jornada como desenvolvedor
+Welcome to my portfolio stack

+This is my personal portfolio, developed to showcase my journey as a developer

-## 🚀 Sobre o Projeto
+## 🚀 About the Project

-Uma aplicação web moderna e responsiva que apresenta:
+A modern and responsive web application that features:
+- Professional presentation
+- Section about my journey
-- Apresentação profissional
+- Technology stack
-- Seção sobre minha trajetória
-- Stack de tecnologias
-- Links para redes profissionais
+- Links to professional networks

-## 💻 Tecnologias Utilizadas
+## 💻 Technologies Used

 ### Frontend
 - HTML5